 Areas of Certification

-The department offers a secondary (7-12) teacher certification in biology, chemistry, English, history, mathematics, physics, social studies, citizenship and social science.
+The department offers a secondary (7-12) teacher certification in biology, chemistry, English, history, mathematics, physics, social studies and citizenship.
 The department also offers a K-12 certification in French, German, Russian, and Spanish.

 Students must complete a major or special major in their area of certification.
-Majors or special majors in history, economics, or political science receive secondary certification in either citizenship or social studies, and majors or special majors in psychology or sociology/anthropology receive secondary certification in social science or social studies.
+Majors or special majors in history, economics, or political science receive secondary certification in either citizenship or social studies, and majors or special majors in psychology or sociology/anthropology receive secondary certification in social studies.

 1. Required Educational Studies Courses

 In order to be certified, students should fulfill all of the state general distribution requirements.
 In addition, students must take the following courses in Educational Studies:

 - EDUC/PSYC 023.
 Adolescence

 - EDUC 023A.
 Adolescents and Special Education (0.5 credit)

 - Students will complete one semester of student teaching, which consists of EDUC 016: Practice Teaching (2 credits) and EDUC 017: Curriculum and Methods Seminar (2 credits).